LucasLarese/regime-filtered-momentum/README.md

-# Evaluating a Regime-Filtered Momentum Strategy
+# Evaluating a Regime Optimized Momentum Strategy

 Testing whether a probabilistic market regime filter improves the performance of a 6-month momentum strategy on SPY.